A toxicologist explains the health risks of being exposed to wildfire smoke

 The really small particles bypass these defenses and disturb the air sacs where oxygen crosses over into the blood.
 Fortunately, we have specialized immune cells present called macrophages.
 It’s their job to seek out foreign material and remove or destroy it.
 However, studies have shown that repeated exposure to elevated levels of wood smoke can suppress macrophages, leading to increases in lung inflammation.

-Dose, frequency and duration are important when it comes to smoke exposure.
+Dose, frequency, and duration are important when it comes to smoke exposure.
 Short-term exposure can irritate the eyes and throat.
 Long-term exposure to wildfire smoke over days or weeks, or breathing in heavy smoke, can raise the risk of lung damage and may also contribute to cardiovascular problems.
-Considering that it is the macrophage’s job to remove foreign material—including smoke particles and pathogens—it is reasonable to make a connection between smoke exposure and risk of viral infection.
+Considering that it is the macrophages’ job to remove foreign material—including smoke particles and pathogens—it is reasonable to make a connection between smoke exposure and risk of viral infection.

 Recent evidence suggests that long-term exposure to PM2.5 may make the coronavirus more deadly.
 A nationwide study found that even a small increase in PM2.5 from one U.S. county to the next was associated with a large increase in the death rate from COVID-19.